pavanyogi/Understanding-Git-Data-Model/README.md

 # Description
-This is my hello world project
+This is project for git internal understandings.